 Course study environment

-The Centre promotes the study of Australia in British and European universities, as well as offering teaching courses on Australia at undergraduate and graduate levels within King’s College London and the University of London.
-There are currently three academic staff members: Professor Carl Bridge and Dr Simon Sleight, who teach and research in Australian history; and Dr Ian Henderson who works in the fields of Australian literature and film.
-All three staff members have extensive teaching, research and supervisory experience in the British and Australian university systems.
-Its Menzies Centre staff act as external examiners and administer a number of schemes for scholarly exchange between Britain and Australia.
-The Centre provides a highly regarded forum for the discussion of Australian issues.
-Its conferences, seminars and briefings attract a diverse audience and help to produce a more comprehensive, detailed and balanced perception of Australian politics, economics, life and culture than is popularly available.
-In Europe the Centre has enduring and close links with the Centre for Australian Studies at the University of Copenhagen, University College Dublin, the Institute of Commonwealth Studies in London, Barcelona University and the European Australian Studies Association.
-Further afield it has links with Australian organisations in China, America and Australia and strategic partnerships with the British Museum, National Museum of Australia, Australian Department of Foreign Affairs and Trade and the Australian High Commission.
+The Institute promotes the study of Australia in British and European universities, as well as offering teaching courses on Australia at undergraduate and graduate levels within King’s College London.
+There are currently two academic staff members: Dr. Agnieszka Sobocinska and Dr Simon Sleight.
+Both teach and research Australian social, cultural and diplomatic history, transnational/international history and cultural, political and historical geography.
+They also have extensive teaching, research and supervisory experience in the British and Australian university systems.
+Menzies Australia Institute staff act as external examiners and administer a number of schemes for scholarly exchange between Britain and Australia.
+The Institute provides a highly regarded forum for the discussion of Australian issues.
+Its lectures, seminars and podcasts attract a diverse audience and help to produce a more comprehensive, detailed and balanced perception of Australian politics, economics, life and culture than is popularly available.

 Head of group/division